Cookie and Privacy Statement

 How do we use this information?

-We will only process information that is necessary for the purpose for which it has been collected.
+We will only process personal information that is necessary for the purpose for which it has been collected.
 You will always have the option not to receive marketing communications from us (and you can withdraw your consent or object at any time).
 We will never send you unsolicited ‘junk’ email or communications, or share your personal information with anyone else who might.

 There are various ways in which we use or process your personal information.
 We list these below: